aofoegbu/sql_querybuilder/README.md

-# SQL Report Generator
+# Ogelo SQL Builder

-A comprehensive SQL Report Generator built with React, TypeScript, and PostgreSQL, providing a professional visual GUI for SQL query building, execution, and reporting.
+A comprehensive SQL Builder built with React, TypeScript, and PostgreSQL, providing a professional visual GUI for SQL query building, execution, and reporting.
 Designed specifically for water utility data management with robust mock datasets and interactive data visualization.

 ## 🌟 Features